MartinTschendel/student-performance/README.md

 https://www.dummies.com/education/math/statistics/types-of-statistical-data-numerical-categorical-and-ordinal/

 * 2020-07-29: started to select the first numerical and categorical features to training set and completed one-hot encoding accordingly
+* 2020-07-30：included more feature variable, that led to a very high rmse
+* 2020-07-30: after regularization, the rmse decreased to 2,86 (based on training set)
-* to do: include more features to training set and transform training set to matrix array (with 'values' method)
+* to do: add more features and check the performance of the model on the validation set